pebblesandweeds/gpu_matmul/docs/source/gpu_matmul_blog.rst

 Accuracy Verification
 ^^^^^^^^^^^^^^^^^^^^^

-Unlike the PyTorch implementation, this C implementation includes a spot-checking mechanism to verify the accuracy of the GPU computations:
+In contrast to PyTorch, which abstracts many aspects of GPU computations and typically assumes correct results based on its built-in framework, the C implementation requires explicit verification of the accuracy of the results.
+PyTorch does not expose the underlying operations as directly, but due to the rigorous testing and use of highly optimized libraries like rocBLAS, it is generally trusted to produce accurate results without the need for manual spot checks.
+However, in our low-level C implementation, it's important to verify the results ourselves to ensure correctness.

+After completing the matrix multiplication on the GPU and transferring the result matrix `C` back to the host, we must **transpose the result matrix** before performing any accuracy checks.
+This is because `rocBLAS <https://rocm.docs.amd.com/projects/rocBLAS/en/docs-5.7.1/API_Reference_Guide.html#introduction>`_ returns the result in **column-major order**, while our matrix operations expect the data in **row-major order**, as is typical in C programs.
+Here’s how the verification process is handled:

 .. code-block:: c

+   // Transfer the result matrix C back from the GPU to the host CHECK_HIP(hipMemcpy(h_C, d_C, size, hipMemcpyDeviceToHost));

+   // Transpose the result matrix from column-major to row-major order transpose_matrix(h_C_trans, h_C, N);

-   spot_check(h_A, h_B, h_C_trans, N);
+   // Perform spot-checking for accuracy spot_check(h_A, h_B, h_C_trans, N);

-This function performs random spot checks, comparing the GPU results with CPU-computed results to ensure accuracy within a specified threshold.
+The `spot_check` function performs random comparisons between the CPU-computed results and the transposed GPU results, verifying that they match within a specified **relative error threshold** of `1e-4`.
+This ensures that the GPU computations are accurate and consistent with the CPU calculations.

-The output confirms the accuracy:
+Example output confirms the accuracy:

 .. code-block:: text

    Performing random spot checks between CPU and GPU results...
    Success: All 50 spot checks passed within the relative error threshold.

-This C implementation with direct rocBLAS integration offers fine-grained control over the matrix multiplication process while achieving performance equivalent to the high-level PyTorch implementation.
-The addition of accuracy verification provides an extra layer of confidence in the results.
+This additional layer of verification provides confidence in the correctness of our C implementation, especially when working directly with GPU operations and memory management.

 Conclusion
 ----------